TeamEpochGithub/iv-q1-detect-sleep-states/src/configs/README.md

 ### Preprocessing data location

 <p>
-Location out: Data created by preproccesing is stored in this location <br>
+Location out: Data created by preprocessing is stored in this location <br>
 Location in: Data needed by preprocessing is stored in this location
 </p>